karmaniverous/rrstack/.stan/system/stan.todo.md

 - Time helpers consistency:
   - Renamed helper parameter `zone` → `timezone` to align with RRStackOptions.
   - Made `timeUnit` optional with `DEFAULT_TIME_UNIT` default in `wallTimeToEpoch` and `dateOnlyToEpoch` (already defaulted in `epochToWallDate`).
   - Updated JSDoc `@param` tags (`unit` → `timeUnit`; `zone` → `timezone`) to clear TypeDoc warnings.

 - Tests:
   - Added America/Chicago assertion for `RRStack.formatInstant` (CST, -06:00) to verify zone handling and local formatting.

+- Bounds tests:
+  - Added America/Chicago assertion that `getEffectiveBounds().start` equals the configured `starts` (1759294800000) for a daily 1‑day rule (open end).

 - Defaults and TS narrowing:
-  - Centralized defaults are now applied consistently during normalization (DEFAULT_TIME_UNIT, DEFAULT_DEFAULT_EFFECT).  - DEFAULT_DEFAULT_EFFECT is exported as the literal `'auto'`, enabling proper
+  - Centralized defaults are now applied consistently during normalization (DEFAULT_TIME_UNIT, DEFAULT_DEFAULT_EFFECT).
-    TypeScript narrowing in RRStack.baselineEffect and resolving TS2322 errors.
+  - DEFAULT_DEFAULT_EFFECT is exported as the literal `'auto'`, enabling proper TypeScript narrowing in RRStack.baselineEffect and resolving TS2322 errors.

 - JSON Schema: OpenAPI‑safe duration shape
   - Removed the duration.anyOf positivity injection from the generated schema to improve compatibility with serverless-openapi-documenter and other OpenAPI tools.
   - Duration remains optional in the published JSON Schema; advanced constraints (e.g., “duration required when freq is present” and “strictly positive duration”) continue to be enforced by Zod at runtime.
   - Updated tests (schema.test.ts) to drop the anyOf assertion and verify presence of duration properties and freq enum.
   - Updated README and requirements to document OpenAPI-safe policy.

 - Docs: descriptions/bounds formatting
   - README “Rule description helpers”: corrected default (includeTimeZone is opt‑in) and added boundsFormat example.
   - Handbook “Descriptions”: added a short boundsFormat section with examples.

 - DescribeOptions bounds formatting:
   - Added `boundsFormat?: string` to DescribeOptions for customizing how includeBounds dates are rendered.
 When provided, bounds use Luxon `toFormat(boundsFormat)` in the rule’s timezone; otherwise ISO formatting is preserved.
 Added tests for both span and recurring rules.

 - Time conversion utilities (final test fix):
-  - Luxon may normalize invalid wall times (e.g., 02:30 → 03:30) while reporting
+  - Luxon may normalize invalid wall times (e.g., 02:30 → 03:30) while reporting `isValid=true`.
-    `isValid=true`.
 We now detect normalization (mismatched wall fields) and treat it as invalid for our policy, then probe successive wall minutes via `DateTime.fromObject` to pick the earliest valid minute (02:30 → 03:00).
   - All tests green.
   - Tightened the minute-probing loop to accept a candidate only when the constructed wall fields match the requested minute exactly (in addition to `isValid`).
 This prevents accepting normalized times like 03:30 at 02:30 and ensures we land at 03:00.

 - Time conversion utilities (tests green):
   - Resolved the remaining spring-forward test by probing successive wall minutes with DateTime.fromObject (wall construction) to find the earliest valid minute at/after the requested time (02:30 → 03:00).
 Avoids timeline-based additions that could land at 03:30 across the gap.
 - Docs (API): Added TSDoc/TypeDoc comments for time helpers (`wallTimeToEpoch`, `dateOnlyToEpoch`, `epochToWallDate`) including parameters, errors, DST semantics, and examples.
 They are exported from the root and will render in the API reference.

 - Time conversion utilities (follow-up fixes):